 Residence hall entrances, except for Burton apartments, are secured by electronic locks 24 hours a day.
-Doors can only be unlocked by persons issued an SMU proximity identification card with those specific door credentials.
+Doors can only be unlocked by persons issued a Saint Martin's University proximity identification card with those specific door credentials.
 Over extended breaks (mid-semester, holiday, etc.) the residence halls are restricted to those students authorized to remain in residence housing during breaks; students not authorized to be in residence housing have their access to buildings disabled until school reopens.